jcsherin/jcsherin.github.io/posts/2025-08-21-bplustree-concurrency-challenges.md

 This creates a deadlock, even though in implementation we enforced a strict ordering.
 We can ensure that this does not happen by ensuring that iterator lifetimes do not intersect each other, by introducing a local scope.

+Most importantly, the shared latch is released at the end of the scope and therefore it also enforces a global ordering for latch acquisition and will not result in a deadlock like described above.

 ```cpp
 {
   auto iter_forward = index.Begin();